 The STEM Scholars team presented three sessions on important health topics (diabetes, cancer, and Alzheimer’s disease) to 4th/5th graders via an after-school program at Basis Primary School - Medical Center.
+Our program was featured in Social Work Today's article.
 If you are interested in joining us in future opportunities, please email firstname.lastname@example.org.

 Pipette Kids Coloring Book

 The Graduate School of Biomedical Sciences at UT Health San Antonio is excited to present the "Pipette Kids Science Coloring & Activity Book."

 The coloring book features illustrations from Angela Gao (@bioforbreakfast), a biomedical scientist who enjoys drawing cartoons to inspire young students to look into STEM careers.
 Read more about Angela